 George Leile was born a slave in Virginia around 1750.
-He was led to Christ in 1774 in the church where his master was a deacon.
-His master, Mr. Sharpe, subsequently freed Leile.
-Mr. Sharpe died during the Revolutionary War and his children attempted to re-enslave Leile and eventually had him jailed.
-Liele was able to recapture his freedom by producing “free papers”.
+He was led to Christ in 1774 in the church where his master, Mr. Sharpe, was a deacon.
 In 1778, Liele went to Savannah Georgia where he became the founding pastor of the First African Baptist Church – the very first permanent church building in America “built by blacks, for blacks.”.

 One of the remarkable aspects of Leile’s ministry is that he did not wait for the Emancipation Proclamation before taking the gospel to the world.
 George Leile is believed to be the very first black American foreign missionary, the first black person in the US to be ordained a Baptist pastor, likely the first black Baptist pastor in the world and he is also believed to be the first American foreign missionary to contextualize the gospel.